earasteh/Python-Motionplanning/README.md

 - Longitudinal PID controller
 - Stanley Control for lateral tracking
 - 4th-Order Runge-Kutta (RK4) is added for the integration of the vehicle model instead of Euler
+- Multiprocessing added to speed up the collision checking process (the algorithm can still be further improved)

 The animation part of this project is taken from https://github.com/winstxnhdw/KinematicBicycleModel and the motion planning and controller part is taken from Coursera's class on motion planning.